 Marbella Bride cater for many faiths and cultures, let us know your needs and we will do…

-We must reiterate that after a blessing or humanist ceremony, you are still not legally recognized as married, but this form of ceremony can be conducted anywhere and can include the aisle, flowers and decoration just as you dreamed.
-This is the ceremony where you take your vows in front of all your invited family and friends, flowing through to a fantastic wedding reception.
-You must still follow through with a legal wedding at a registry office in your home country, but this can be treated as a much more basic affair, if you wish.
+We must reiterate that after a blessing or humanist wedding ceremony in Spain, you are not legally recognized as married, but this type of ceremony can be conducted anywhere and can include the aisle, flowers and decoration just as you dreamed it should be!
+These symbolic wedding ceremonies are still treated as your main wedding ceremony where you take your vows in front of all your invited family and friends, flowing through to a fantastic wedding reception.
+You must still follow through with a legal wedding at a registry office in your home country, but this can be treated as a much more basic affair, if you wish, maybe with just a couple of witnesses.

 Humanist Ceremonies Explained.